vilanelle/udacity-memory-game/README.md

 *A simple web-based version of the classic memory game.*

 ## Setup
 No setup or installation necessary.
+Live version available at: https://vilanelle.github.io/udacity-memory-game/

 ### Getting started & usage